techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_03/4_Subnetting/opdracht.md

      - For example, if you have a Class C network (e.g., 192.168.1.0) and you want to create four subnets, you would borrow two bits from the host portion of the IP address.
 This would result in four subnets with subnet masks of 255.255.255.192 (/26 prefix), each containing 62 usable host addresses.

   Overall, subnetting is a crucial aspect of IP networking that enables efficient address allocation, improved network performance, and enhanced security in large-scale networks.

+- CIDR notation

+  CIDR notation, which stands for Classless Inter-Domain Routing notation, is a compact representation of an IP address and its associated network prefix.
+It's used to specify a range of IP addresses and their subnet masks in a concise format.

+  In CIDR notation, an IP address is followed by a slash ("/") and a number representing the number of significant bits in the network prefix.
+This number indicates the number of bits that are fixed for the network portion of the IP address.

+  For example:

+  - `192.168.1.0/24`: This represents the IPv4 address range from `192.168.1.0` to `192.168.1.255`, where the first 24 bits (the first three octets) represent the network portion, and the last 8 bits (the fourth octet) represent the host portion.

+  - `2001:0db8:85a3::/48`: This represents the IPv6 address range from `2001:0db8:85a3:0000:0000:0000:0000:0000` to `2001:0db8:85a3:ffff:ffff:ffff:ffff:ffff`, where the first 48 bits represent the network portion, and the remaining bits represent the host portion.

+  CIDR notation is commonly used in networking for routing purposes, as it allows for more flexible allocation of IP addresses compared to the traditional class-based IP addressing (Class A, B, and C) which had fixed subnet masks associated with each class.
+With CIDR notation, networks can be subdivided into smaller or larger subnets as needed, providing more efficient use of IP address space.

 - ## Opdracht

 - Maak een netwerkarchitectuur die voldoet aan de volgende eisen:

   - 1 subnet dat alleen van binnen het LAN bereikbaar is.
 Dit subnet moet minimaal 15 hosts kunnen plaatsen.

   - 1 subnet dat internet toegang heeft via een router met NAT-functionaliteit.
 Dit subnet moet minimaal 30 hosts kunnen plaatsen (de 30 hosts is exclusief de router).

   - 1 subnet met een network gateway naar het internet.
 Dit subnet moet minimaal 5 hosts kunnen plaatsen (de 5 hosts is exclusief de internet gateway).

 - Plaats de architectuur die je hebt gemaakt inclusief een korte uitleg in de Github repository die je met de learning coach hebt gedeeld.

 - Zie hier een voorbeeld van hoe je een netwerkarchitectuur kan visualiseren:
 ![](https://lwfiles.mycourse.app/642fed69f84f1f76d03f116a-public/b5c66c5ee828179643b0a492b59ae637.png)

 ### Gebruikte bronnen